-Appropriate respiratory protection must be worn at all times when levels of hydrogen phosphide gas are above 0.1 ppm while attending to spills and leaks and during deactivation of unreacted product.
-While monitoring hydrogen phosphide levels or at any other time when hydrogen phosphide levels are unknown, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm must be worn.
-Refer to Section 6, RESPIRATORY PROTECTION, and Section 8, APPLICATOR AND WORKER EXPOSURE, for additional details.
+Appropriate respiratory protection must be worn at all times when levels of hydrogen phosphide gas are above 0.1 ppm or unknown while attending to spills and leaks, during deactivation of incomplete reacted Prepacs and while monitoring hydrogen phosphide gas levels.
+Refer to Section 6, RESPIRATORY PROTECTION and Section 9, APPLICATION AND WORKER EXPOSURE for additional details.

-Wear a loose fitting long sleeve shirt, long pants, socks and shoes, and wear dry gloves of cotton or other breathable material when handling Phostoxin® tablets or pellets.
+Wear a loose fitting long sleeve shirt, long pants, socks and shoes, and wear dry gloves of cotton or other breathable material when handling Phostoxin® products.